Police stop far-right band performances in eastern Germany | DW | 06.07.2019

 A police spokesman said the bands didn't adhere to conditions put in place by authorities for the controversial musical show in the village of Themar, 180 kilometers (111 miles) north-east of Frankfurt.

-The band Sturmwehr (Storm Forces) played a banned song, while Unbeliebte Jungs (Onloved Boys) played a track that was not on the list which they submitted to authorities prior to the concert.
+The band Sturmwehr (Storm Forces) played a banned song, while Unbeliebte Jungs (Unloved Boys) played a track that was not on the list which they submitted to authorities prior to the concert.

 As a result, police banned both groups from performing at "Tage der nationalen Bewegung" (Days of National Movement) until Sunday.